SenseStageTeam/sensestage_documentation/_sensestage-v1/adding-new-minibees-to-a-network-with-xctu/changing-settings.md

 ## Channel and pan id

 The `channel` determines on which radio frequency the XBee are transmitting.
-In the 2.4 GHz band there are different subbands which can be used; which one to choose depends on what other frequencies are being used in the space, for example by WiFi routers.
-See [the documentation page on choosing a radio frequency](../choosing-a-radio-frequency-for-the-xbee) for a discussion about this.
+In the 2.4 GHz band there are different sub-bands which can be used; which one to choose depends on what other frequencies are being used in the space, for example by WiFi routers.
+See [the page on choosing a radio frequency from the optimization guide](/sensestage-v1/optimizing-your-sense-stage-network/choosing-a-radio-frequency-for-the-xbee) for a discussion about this.

 The `pan id` is an identifier within the channel to distinguish different XBee networks from each other.
 XBees will just ignore traffic that is happening with different pan ids. `pan` is an acronym for 'Personal Area Network'.